The Belsize Park Home Project

 The bedroom became part of the design thereafter as the client felt the space needed to reflect one another.
 With a small budget left we suggested a few changes to space.
 Ones that wouldn’t require much cost but would make a massive difference.
 Nevertheless, we provided wallpaper samples that matched the tiles from Arte.
 This allowed us to add a modern feel but still within a period aesthetic to space.

 The oversized windows of this period property on Belsize Lane were given a makeover.
 Blinds and sheer curtains were added to frame the windows whilst adding privacy.
 The bespoke wardrobes were created by a collaboration with a talented cabinetry maker.
 He effectively utilised our drawings to create a personalised storage unit in a warm walnut colour.
 To create a base for the walnut and these warm tones we opted to stain the original wood flooring a dark black.
 Thus creating a narrative from the master bedroom through to the bathroom.
-Finally, once the room scheme was created we were able to allocate a budget to replacing the light fittings and for new furniture.
+Finally, once the room scheme was created we were able to allocate a budget to replace the light fittings and for new furniture.

-In early November our builders went in to work and we were able to project manage from just up the road!
+In early November our builders went into work and we were able to project manage from just up the road!
 Now our clients have a beautiful and practical space that works for them.
-And a design that is still entirely in-keeping with the rest of this traditional Belsize home.
+And a design that is still entirely in keeping with the rest of this traditional Belsize home.